UtilityHotbar/terminal/README.md

 ## Notes
 * This was originally a part of a larger alternate reality game project, hence the NOVOS branding, copyright 1999 stuff.
 * This version uses publically available google fonts.
-Hence, there are small differences in cosmetic/css design.
+Hence there are small differences in cosmetic and css design.
 No functionality should be different.

 ## Usage
-1. Clone repository.
+1. Clone repository and do `cd terminal`.
 2. Open `index.html` in browser.
 (No server should be required)